-If you find small, white, crusty spots in your horse’s ears, resist the urge to pick or scrape them off.
+If you find small, white, crusty spots (called aural or ear plaques) in your horse’s ears, resist the urge to pick or scrape them off.
 These wart-like growths are nothing to worry about and your efforts to remove them are likely to do more harm than good.

 The growths are most likely aural plaques, also known as papillary acanthoma or ear papillomas.
 They are caused by one of several strains of papilloma virus spread by flies.
 Typically, both ears are affected, and while the pale, crusty patches may look unpleasant, they usually don’t cause the horse discomfort.

 On the other hand, attempts to scrape away these crusts will likely be painful for your horse and may end up making him head shy.
 What’s more, if you manage to remove the plaques, they will probably just return.